🌼 Easy Easter Crafts for Kids That Are Fun and Mess-Friendly

 4. Pinch the center and attach a pipe cleaner to form the flower stem.

+This activity naturally introduces kids to color mixing without needing a formal lesson.
 I love how quiet this craft tends to get — kids become fully absorbed in watching the colors move.

 🐑 Cotton Ball Lambs for Sensory-Friendly Fun